Tawny owl: Breeding

 This species is fearless in defence of its nest and young, and, like other Strix owls, strikes for the intruder's head with its sharp talons.
 Because its flight is silent, it may not be detected until it is too late to avoid the danger.
 Dogs, cats and humans may be assaulted, sometimes without provocation.
-Perhaps the best-known victim of the tawny owl's fierce attack was the renowned bird photographer Eric Hosking, who lost his left eye when struck by a bird he was attempting to photograph near its nest in 1937.
+Perhaps the best-known victim of the tawny owl's fierce attack was the bird photographer Eric Hosking, who lost his left eye when struck by a bird he was attempting to photograph near its nest in 1937.
 He later called his autobiography An Eye for a Bird.

 The parents care for young birds for two or three months after they fledge, but from August to November the juveniles disperse to find a territory of their own to occupy.
 If they fail to find a vacant territory, they usually starve.
 The juvenile survival rate is unknown, but the annual survival rate for adults is 76.8%.
 The typical lifespan is five years, but an age of over 18 years has been recorded for a wild tawny owl, and of over 27 years for a captive bird.

-Predators of the tawny owl include large birds such as Ural owls, eagle owls, northern goshawks, golden eagles, and common buzzards.
+Predators of the tawny owl include large birds such as Ural owls, eagle owls, Eurasian goshawks, golden eagles, and common buzzards.
 Pine martens may raid nests, especially where artificial nest boxes make the owls easy to find, and several instances have been recorded of Eurasian jackdaws building nests on top of a brooding female tawny owl leading to the death of the adult and chicks.
 A Danish study showed that predation by mammals, especially red foxes, was an important cause of mortality in newly fledged young, with 36% dying between fledging and independence.
 The mortality risk increased with fledging date from 14% in April to more than 58% in June, and increasing predation of late broods may be an important selective agent for early breeding in this species.

 This species is increasingly affected by avian malaria, the incidence of which has tripled in the last 70 years, in parallel with increasing global temperatures.
 An increase of one degree Celsius produces a two- to three-fold increase in the rate of malaria.
 In 2010, the incidence in British tawny owls was 60%, compared to 2–3% in 1996.